meanthai/Neural-Network-Model-For-Classifying-Wine/README.md

 # Neural-Network-Model-For-Classifying-Wine
 A built-from-scratch Neural Network model by Hoang Minh Thai for classifying 3 different types of Wine based on 13 typical features of Wines in the given dataset.

+The given dataset contains approximately 180 examples with each one having 13 features.

 The model built has 3 hidden layers and each layer has approximately 20 neurons (due to the characteristics of the dataset) for efficient classifying task.

 Furthermore, PCA and other data pre-processing methods such as utilizing Pandas library to reformat the dataset are also applied in the source code to pre-process data.